Are you an introverted recruiter?

 A day spent with people exhausts you.

 Sound like you?
-You’re an introvert, my friend.
+Then you definitely are, my friend.
 You probably already know that though.
 I know that I love to talk to people and share my opinions—sometimes too much—yet it simultaneously makes me stress sweat from anxiety (cute, right?) and that those two things are contradictory.

 Like you, I accept my quirks and try my best not to let them hold me back as an introverted recruiter.
 But then again, I sit behind a computer and research and write about the intricacies of the talent industry.
 I don’t have to pick up the phone and cold call candidates all day like you, an introverted recruiter.

 Since this business is all about people, you might have days when you wonder why you became a recruiter.
 Your colleagues or peers might think that about you, too.
 I don’t know you or your life or your career, but I do know that to be a recruiter, one must have the ability to connect with others.
 Introverts, despite often pegged as “shy,” have a way of connecting with people.
 The noise that comes with an extrovert is nowhere in sight.
 People are drawn to your sense of calm.

 Here are a few winning strategies to embrace those qualities and help you flourish as an introverted recruiter.

 1. Put on a show

 I once saw an article titled “Stop Trying so Hard to be Someone You’re Not.”
 If you’re an introverted recruiter, I encourage you to do the opposite: be someone else.